 Use the following command to see if the bucket exists:

 - If there is no output, the bucket exists.

 - If the output is ”An error occurred (404) when calling the HeadBucket operation: Not Found”, the bucket doesn’t exist.

 If the bucket doesn’t exist:

-- You’re using the wrong credentials (IAM User, IAM Account ID, Account Hash).
+- The specified credentials are not being used (IAM User, IAM Account ID, Hustle Account Hash).

 - The process to publish the bucket hasn’t run yet. (wait 12 hours).